osu-mist/td-wrapper-api/readme.md

 Get services in TeamDynamix with their long description.
 Any span HTML tags in the long description are put in their own JSON object called `SpanTagsParsedFromLongDescription`.

+More info on the services API can viewed on [TD's API catalog page](https://app.teamdynamix.com/TDWebApi/Home/section/ServiceCatalog).

 #### GET /teamdynamix/services
 Get all services with their long descriptions.